Did you know that the national job

 To keep your license or certification, you must complete radiology continuing education courses.
 You’ll also need to pursue continuing education to prepare for periodic evaluations.

 The American Registry of Radiologic Technologists® (ARRT®) has rules for keeping your certification.
-You’ll need to complete at least 24 continuing education credits every two years.
+You’ll need to complete at least 24 continuing education credits every two years also known as a biennium.

 If you don’t meet this requirement, you’ll find yourself on probation.
 You can even lose your license to practice as an X-ray technologist.